Skip to main content

 Build & Run

-You can build and run your iOS app directly on the simulator or device from the VSCode sidebar.
-This functionality leverages xcodebuild, a component of the Xcode command-line tools.
+Build and run your iOS app on a simulator or device directly from the VSCode sidebar.
+SweetPad drives xcodebuild under the hood — the same tool Xcode uses.

 iOS build